bubroz/clipscribe/README.md

 ---

-**ClipScribe v2.30.0 - Professional Video Intelligence with 100% Test Quality Assurance**
+**ClipScribe v2.43.0 - Enterprise-Grade Video Intelligence with Comprehensive Test Coverage**

 *Gemini 2.5 Pro is the default for the best results, with an optional `--use-flash` flag for speed.*

-**Current Status**: Core single-video and multi-video collection processing is production-ready.
+**Current Status**: Enterprise-ready with 83-99% coverage on critical infrastructure.
+Ready for integration testing and staging deployment.

 ## Contributing & Extending